 Michael Schneider‘s research concentrates on the development of heuristic and exact methods for logistics optimization problems, especially in the fields of transportation, location planning, and warehouse management.
 His special interests include the routing of electric vehicles, the design of service territories, and the development of metaheuristic methods for location-routing problems.
 He has published several articles on these topics in renowned international journals such as Operations Research, Transportation Science, European Journal of Operational Research, and OR Spectrum.
+He won the EURO Best Paper award twice: in 2017 (category: review), and in 2018 (category: theory and methodology).
 Michael Schneider is communication chair of VeRoLog (Vehicle Routing and Logistics Optimization), which is one of the largest working groups of EURO (the Association of European Operational Research Societies).
 He is also subject editor for the journal Applied Mathematical Modelling.

 - Quantitative modeling of decision problems in logistics, production, and supply chain management